Garter snake: Behavior

-Garter snakes have complex systems of pheromonal communication.
+Garter snakes have complex pheromonal communication systems.
 They can find other snakes by following their pheromone-scented trails.
 Male and female skin pheromones are so different as to be immediately distinguishable.
 However, male garter snakes sometimes produce both male and female pheromones.
 During the mating season, this ability fools other males into attempting to mate with them.
 This causes the transfer of heat to them in kleptothermy, which is an advantage immediately after hibernation, allowing them to become more active.
 Male snakes giving off both male and female pheromones have been shown to garner more copulations than normal males in the mating balls that form at the den when females enter the mating melee.
 A snake hatch can include as many as 57 young.

-Garter snakes use the vomeronasal organ to communicate via pheromones through the tongue flicking behavior which gathers chemical cues in the environment.
-Upon entering the lumen of the organ, the chemical molecules will come into contact with the sensory cells which are attached to the neurosensory epithelium of the vomeronasal organ.
+Garter snakes use the vomeronasal organ to communicate via pheromones through tongue flicking, which gathers chemical cues in the environment.
+Upon entering the lumen of the organ, the chemical molecules will come into contact with the sensory cells, which are attached to the neurosensory epithelium of the vomeronasal organ.

-If disturbed a garter snake may coil and strike but typically it will hide its head and flail its tail.
+If disturbed, a garter snake may coil and strike, but it typically hides its head and flails its tail.
 These snakes will also discharge a malodorous, musky-scented secretion from a gland near the cloaca.
+This secretion from North American garter snakes contains seven highly odoriferous volatile components: acetic, propanoic, 2-methylpropanoic, butanoic, and 3-methylbutanoic acids; and trimethylamine, and 2-piperidone.
 They often use these techniques to escape when ensnared by a predator.
 They will also slither into the water to escape a predator on land.
 Hawks, crows, egrets, herons, cranes, raccoons, otters and other snake species (such as coral snakes and kingsnakes) will eat garter snakes, with even shrews and frogs eating the juveniles.

 Being heterothermic, like all reptiles, garter snakes bask in the sun to regulate their body temperature.
-During brumation (the reptile equivalent of hibernation) garter snakes typically occupy large communal sites called hibernacula.
+During brumation (the reptile equivalent of hibernation), garter snakes typically occupy large communal sites called hibernacula.
 These snakes will migrate large distances to brumate.

+Social behavior

+A long-term study by the Ontario Ministry of Transportation has shed light on the social behavior of Butler's garter snakes.
+The study, conducted in a 250-hectare area near Windsor, Canada, tracked over 3,000 individual snakes over a 12-year period.
+The findings challenge previous assumptions about solitary snake behavior and suggest that these snakes form social groups and communities.
+The study revealed that Butler's garter snakes do not wander randomly but instead tend to associate with specific groups of snakes.
+These groups typically consist of three to four individuals, with some larger groups reaching up to 46 snakes.